When do you have a business?

 For this, the Tax Administration applies a number of criteria including independence, entrepreneurial risk, continuity and size of your business.

-Do the Tax Administration's entrepreneur check (in Dutch) to be sure.
+Do the Tax Administration's entrepreneur (in Dutch) to be sure.

-Do you occasionally do a job for a company and they want proof of payment?
-Then you can make a receipt.
-The receipt will show your name and your client's name, what goods and services have been delivered, the date of delivery, and the amount paid.
-You sign the receipt to declare that the company has paid.
+Do you not have a VAT number?
+Then you can make a receipt as proof of payment.
+The receipt states your name and that of your client, what goods or services you provided, the date of delivery, and the amount paid.
+You sign the receipt to declare that the business paid.
+You report your income for tax purposes as resultaat overige (income from other activities, link in Dutch).

 False self-employment is a situation where you take on an assignment as an entrepreneur, but are actually an employee.
 For example, if you only have one client and do not plan to work for more.
 The client is then in fact your employer, which does not fulfil its obligations towards both you and the Tax Administration.
 For example, they do not pay income tax and contributions for you.
 The Employment Relationships Deregulation Act (wet DBA) provides clarity about your working relationship with your clients.
 By getting clarity in advance about your working relationship with your client, you can prevent false self-employment.